fesja/businesstxt/README.md

 Help us make it better
 ----------------------

+We can discuss the standard proposal in this [google group](https://groups.google.com/forum/#!forum/businesstxt)

 Please tell us how we can make this soon-to-be standard better.
 If you have a specific feature request or if you found a bug, please [open a support ticket](https://github.com/fesja/businesstxt/issues).
 Also, feel free to fork these docs and send a pull request with improvements!